CoI goals

 - Build capacity to identify interventions and strategies to address structural inequity and advocate for including upstream approaches.

-CoI leads
+CoI Leads

 lee-ann.chevrette@thunderbay.ca